zdchan/artigrasp/README.md

 For good practice for Python package management, it is recommended to use virtual environments (e.g., `virtualenv` or `conda`) to ensure packages from different projects do not interfere with each other.

 For installation, see and follow our documentation of the installation steps under [docs/INSTALLATION.md](./docs/INSTALLATION.md).
-Note that you need to get a valid, free license for the RaiSim physics simulation and an activation key via this [link](https://docs.google.com/forms/d/e/1FAIpQLSc1FjnRj4BV9xSTgrrRH-GMDsio_Um4DmD0Yt12MLNAFKm12Q/viewform).
+Note that you need to get a valid, free license for the RaiSim physics simulation and an activation key (run any script and follow the instruction).

 ## Demo